Student Theses and Dissertations

 Doctor of Philosophy (PhD)

-Roeder Laboratory
+Robert Roeder

 Abstract

 Various in vivo and in vitro assays have been employed to analyze how activators communicate with the general transcription machinery to stimulate transcription.
 As a first step, I analyzed the function of distinct kinds of activation domains in yeast and human.
 The results showed that the proline-rich activation domain of CTF1 can, like acidic activation domains, activate transcription in yeast and human.
 Based on this, I compared the activation pathways by acidic and proline-rich activation domains in yeast and human.
 These detailed comparative approaches yielded clues to the fundamental aspects of transcriptional activation mechanism in eukaryotes: activators target TFIID (TBP)-TFIIB promoter complex formation in the preinitiation complex assembly process by inducing (or stabilizing) qualitative or quantitative alterations within TFIID (TBP)-TFIIB-promoter complexes that consequently enhance recruitment of downstream initiation factors.
 Consistent with this view, various activation domains have been demonstrated to have physical and functional interactions with TBP and/or TFIIB.
 Given the central role of TBP in transcriptional regulation, I also identified distinct TBP domains (or residues) important for different regulatory interactions including those with acidic activators, TFIIB, Dr1 (NC2) , Pol I- and Pol III- specific factors.
 These mutational analyses have provided an insight into how the interplay of many regulatory factors occurs on the surface of a target factor, TBP, to specify and regulate transcriptional activity.
 Furthermore, I investigated the essential features of the CTF1 proline-rich activation domain and showed that CTD-like sequences (Ser-Pro motifs) are important for activation, possibly by forming a β-turned omega (Ω) loop structure.
-Thus, the β-turn structure is likely to be a salient secondary structure in the activation domains in addition to a β- sheet structure which was previously proposed for acidic activation domains.
+Thus, the β-turn structure is likely to be a salient secondary structure in the activation domains in addition to a β-sheet structure which was previously proposed for acidic activation domains.

 Comments

-A thesis submitted to the faculty of the Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy
+A thesis presented to the faculty of The Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy